KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 ---
 date: 2025-10-25T16:43:00-07:00
 description: New to America and realizing how essential a car is?
-This guide breaks down whether you should buy or lease, what each option means, and how to choose the right one as a newcomer.
+This guide breaks down buy vs lease, what each option means, and how to choose the right one.
 image: /assets/images/posts/buy_vs_lease.png
 title: Buy vs Lease a Car | Guide for New U.S. Movers
 tags: